yari-dewalt/sample-homepage/README.md

 # sample-homepage

-A sample homepage for a personal website
+A sample homepage for a personal website to practice different media queries